ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/index.md

 <header>Getting Started</header>

-In this tutorial, you build your own Angular application from the start.
+In this tutorial, you build your own Angular Classicapplication from the start.
-This is a good way to experience a typical development process as you learn Angular application-design concepts, tools, and terminology.
+This is a good way to experience a typical development process as you learn Angular Classicapplication-design concepts, tools, and terminology.

 If you're new to Angular, try the [**Try it now**](start) quick-start application first.
 **Try it now** is based on a ready-made  partially completed project.